-On Tuesday September 17, the EFFR printed at 230 bps, exceeding the upper limit of the FOMC's target range by 5 bps.89 This event garnered the attention of market analysts and policymakers for two reasons.
+On Tuesday September 17, 2019, the EFFR printed at 230 bps, exceeding the upper limit of the FOMC's target range by 5 bps.
+44 This event garnered the attention of market analysts and policymakers for two reasons.
 First, it was the first upward deviation from target in the 11 years since the FOMC began announcing a target range for the EFFR in December 2008.
-Second, it seemed inconsistent with the widespread view that the \$1.3 tn of reserves in excess of Regulation D outstanding at the time ought to be "ample enough" to run a floor system in which the Federal Reserve can implement its EFFR target without having to micromanage the supply of reserves.
+Second, the event seemed inconsistent with the widespread view that the \$1.3 tn of reserves in excess of Regulation D outstanding at the time ought to have been "ample enough" to operate a floor system in which the Federal Reserve can implement its EFFR target without having to actively manage the supply of reserves on a daily basis.